andrey99z/query/README.md

 [React-query](https://tanstack.com/query) for Angular.

-🔰 This is work in progress, API likely to change, use at your own risk 🔰
+🔰 This is work in progress, API likely to change 🔰

 ## Example